Where are they now? Arsenal’s 11 wonderkids from FM 2012

 It’s unsurprising that Wilshere was listed as a wonderkid in FM 2012.

-Once labelled as ‘The new Gazza’, the 29-year-old is currently without a club after being released by Bournemouth last season.
+Once labelled as ‘The new Gazza’, the 30-year-old is currently playing on a short-term deal with Danish Superliga club AGF after being released by Bournemouth last season.

 Two for Ozil